 The prince made no objections, and after looking the carriage well over the servant said: ‘It is as bad as it is smart’; and with that he knocked it all to pieces, and they went on in the one that they had bought.

 At last they reached the frontier; there another messenger was waiting for them, who said that the king had sent two splendid robes for the prince and his bride, and begged that they would wear them for their state entry.
-But the servant implored the prince to have nothing to do with them, and never gave him any peace till he had obtained leave to destroy the robes.
+But the servant implored the prince to have nothing to do with them, and never gave him any peace till he had permission to destroy the robes.

 The old king was furious when he found that all his arts had failed; that his son still lived and that he would have to give up the crown to him now he was married, for that was the law of the land.
 He longed to know how the prince had escaped, and said: ‘My dear son, I do indeed rejoice to have you safely back, but I cannot imagine why the beautiful carriage and the splendid robes I sent did not please you; why you had them destroyed.’

-‘Indeed, sire,’ said the prince, ‘I was myself much annoyed at their destruction; but my servant had begged to direct everything on the journey and I had promised him that he should do so.
+‘Indeed, sire,’ said the prince, ‘I was annoyed at their destruction; but my servant had begged to direct everything on the journey and I had promised him that he should do so.
 He declared that we could not possibly get home safely unless I did as he told me.’

 The old king fell into a tremendous rage.
 He called his Council together and condemned the servant to death.